P-star/P-star/P-star for windows/Release/README.txt

 P* Web Programming Language
 ===========================

-P* (P-star) is a web programming language whith in language-support for things like HTML templates and database handling.
+P* (P-star) is a web programming language with in language-support for things like HTML templates and database handling.

-P* is free software licenced under GPLv3.

 P* is currently under development and help is needed!

 Please visit the web site for tutorials, examples and documentation.

     http://www.p-star.org

+-- LICENCE
+P* is free software licenced under GPLv3.

+This package also includes pre-build libraries of Boost and Mimetic MIME Parser.
+The licences for these librares are included in this package.
+The source code of these libraries have not been modified in any way before compiling.

 -- DISCLAIMER